Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # JHelioviewer Design #

-In contrast to the 31k lines of code to implement all its many features, the core JHelioviewer design is very simple and can probably be expressed in a couple of thousands of lines of code.
+In contrast to the 32k lines of code to implement all its many features, the core JHelioviewer design is very simple and can probably be expressed in a couple of thousands of lines of code.
+The program is structured in a manner amenable to performance and tries to balance CPU and memory usage with long lasting network and computation operations by using caches and high performance algorithms and data structures.
 The principle of separation of concerns is applied throughout.
 Objects are asked to update themselves, they proceed to do so independently, and they report back when done.
 There are essentially no locks and few data structures are concurrently accessed by threads.

 The program is driven via two timers:

-- `MovieDisplay` beats at a configurable frequency (default 20 Hz) and is responsible for setting the program time (i.e., frame advance);
+- `MovieDisplay` beats at a configurable frequency (default 20 Hz) and commands the setting of the program time (i.e., frame advance);
 - `UITimer` beats at constant 10 Hz and commands the refresh of the Swing UI components that need to change together with the movie frame; additionally, it commands the refresh of the timeline canvas.

-The design description will be expanded in a future version of this document.
+Various parts of the program can request to refresh the image canvas and a balance has to be found between avoiding excessive redraws and avoiding CPU wake-ups when idle.

+## Concepts

 ### Coordinates